 Support for capability signalling is FFS.

-Proposal 1: In this release, RAN2 will not spend time on specification for the support of other Rel-16 features for Rel-16 IAB (apart from those already agreed).
+Proposal 1: In this release, RAN2 will not spend time on the support of other Rel-16 features for Rel-16 IAB (apart from those already agreed).

 Proposal 2: If supported without specification change, other Rel-16 features may be optionally used by Rel-16 IAB.

-Proposal 3: Capability signalling for the support of Rel-16 features for IAB is FFS.

 Support of Rel-16 features for UEs connected to IAB: